-The primary focus of our faculty is teaching – personal instruction that makes meaningful life-long connection with students - and has a powerful professional impact.
-Instructors bring a diverse blend of advanced architectural education, theoretical inquiry, practical experience, and professional credentials into the studio, making them uniquely qualified to mentor students in design, thinking, development and production.
+The primary focus of our faculty is teaching – personal instruction that makes meaningful life-long connection with students – that has a powerful professional impact.
+Instructors bring a diverse blend of advanced architectural education, theoretical inquiry, practical experience, and professional credentials into the studio, making our faculty uniquely qualified to mentor students in design thinking, development, and production.

-All aspects of construction technology and sustainable building practices are integrated into the program design studio sequence through the use of Building Information Modeling software situated within the digital fabrication continuum.
-This allows students to create inspiring designs that are technically sound and grounded in the realities of professional practice, better preparing them for the demands of the workplace.
+All aspects of design, building technology, social responsibility, and sustainability are integrated into the program through design studio which focuses on the critical examination of the built environment and the role of the architect and designer as an agent of positive change.
+Students engage tectonic explorations alongside Building Information Modeling software which is situated within a broader digital fabrication continuum.
+This multi-faceted approach encourages students to create inspiring designs that are grounded in the realities of professional practice, better preparing graduates for the demands of the profession and workplace.

 FEATURES & FACILITIES

-Most rooms and all design studios are accessible to students 24 hours a day by swipe card for student convenience.
-Each design studio is laptop ready (either hard-wired or with access to the campus wireless network), and has work stations equipped with a desk lamp, rolling storage cart and a cutting surface.
-Studios also have networked HP LaserJet printers, desktop scanners, white marker boards, floor-to-ceiling, wall-mounted fabric pin-up/display panels, flat file storage, and ceiling-mounted Sharp digital projectors.
-Students also have access to the department’s laser cutter room and architecture library in addition to the plotter room, digital fabrication lab, soils, concrete, and material testing lab, and energy systems and HVAC&R labs which are maintained by other departments in the school.
+Most departmental facilities, workshops, the MakerSpace, and all design studios are accessible 24 hours a day by secure swipecard for student convenience.
+Each design studio is laptop-ready, and has customizable work stations.
+Studios also have networked printers, desktop scanners, white marker boards, floor-to-ceiling wallmounted pin-up/display panels, flat file storage, model storage, and high-resolution digital projectors.
+Students also have access to the department’s MakerSpace, digital fabrication lab, Center for Architecture and Remote Sensing, interior design product library, computer lab, and architecture library, in addition to the plotter room; HOPR, soils, concrete, and material testing lab; and energy systems and HVAC&R labs, which are maintained by other departments within the school.